Multi-line comments can be added here. This comment will be propagated

 }

-Enums are translated to C++ enum class
+Enums are translated to C++ enum classes with underlying type int, ObjC NS_ENUMs with

 Flags¶